-Proper air compression levels will depend upon the size of your air compressor and the specific application in which you are using the air compressor.
-If you call The Titus Company, one of our experts can help you establish what the right compression levels are for your air compressor.
+Optimal industrial air compression levels will depend upon the size of your air compressor and the specific application in which you are using the air compressor.
+If you call Fluid Aire Dynamics, one of our experts can help you establish what the right compression levels are for your air compressor.

 What Do I Do If My Air Compression Levels Are Too High or Too Low?

 If the pressure levels in your air tank are not at the PSI you need them to be, you can adjust the compressor regulator until you are getting the proper flow and pressure.
 If this does not work, you may need a more powerful air compressor unit, or your unit may need repair.

 Before you attempt to correct your compressor’s pressure levels, be sure you check out the gauges themselves.
 There are many reasons why a gauge might become inaccurate or stop working at all, such as:

 - Corrosion, usually caused by excessive humidity.

 - The needle or gauge cover breaking.